-While some people dismiss the advice (and “predictions”) of fortune cookies, the messages inside these Asian treats often say something that gets us to consider things from a different perspective.
+While some people dismiss the advice (and “predictions”) of fortune cookies, the messages inside these treats often gets us to consider things from a different perspective.
 I believe wisdom may be found from some of these puzzle messages, too.

 “Wake up and tell yourself it’s going to be a good day.”